SomeWeekendReading/someweekendreading.github.io/_posts/2026-07-23-tufts-flock.md

 ## The Weekend Conclusion

-[Panopticon](https://en.wikipedia.org/wiki/Panopticon) crap like this is making people really, _really_ angry (including your humble Weekend Editor; perhaps you've noticed?).
+[Panopticon](https://en.wikipedia.org/wiki/Panopticon) crap like this is making people really, _really_ angry (including your humble Weekend Editor; as you may perhaps have noticed).
 We hate surveillance capitalism.
 We hate ICE.
 We hate AI data centers.
 But the powerful&hellip; they _love_ those things.